Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: Status and conclusion

 \section{Status and conclusion}

-Taking an OS perspective on \ndp allows us to provide clean, portable, and usable abstractions to applications, while providing inter-application safety, scheduling, and virtualization.
-In addition, however, it helps in understanding the part of the hardware design space that makes sense in the context of a complete system.
+An OS perspective on \ndp calls for clean, portable, and usable abstractions to applications, while providing inter-application safety, scheduling, and virtualization.
+It also helps in mapping the hardware design space that makes sense in the context of a complete system.

-We are prototyping our ideas using the Enzian research platform~\cite{Cock:Enzian:2022}, implementing the memory controller on the FPGA, serving FPGA-attached DRAM to model far memory.
-The \gls{eci}~\cite{Ramdas:CCKit:2023} between the CPU and FPGA is symmetric protocol that allows convenient message-level access which is theoretically possible with the CXL.mem 3.0 protocol but would be difficult to achieve with off-the-shelf \gls{cxl} hardware in practice.
+By prototyping our ideas on a real hardware platform, we expect to establish the programming models, isolation properties, and application areas that make sense for mitigating the overheads of far memory.